 Existing requirements and guidance help ensure that biosolids are processed, handled, and land-applied in a manner that minimizes potential risk to human health.
 Biosolids are divided into “Class A” and “Class B” designations based on treatment methods.
 The different classes have specified treatment requirements for pollutants, pathogens and vector attraction reduction, as well as general requirements and management practices.
 40 CFR Part 503 treatment processes for Class A biosolids eliminate pathogens, including viruses.
 Generally, pathogens may exist when requirements are met under 40 CFR Part 503 for Class B biosolids, which is why EPA’s site restrictions that allow time for pathogen degradation should be followed for harvesting crops and turf, for grazing of animals, and public contact.

 Requirements for meeting Class A and Class B biosolids are determined by the federal regulation 40 CFR Part 503.
 Individual states may have more stringent requirements and additional criteria.
 Additionally, most states require permits to apply biosolids and a site evaluation might need to be conducted.
 For more information about classes of biosolids and land application in your area, please contact your regional EPA office and state department of environment.

-- Generated: ~4.75 Million Dry Metric Tons (dmt) of biosolids
+- Generated: ~4.5 Million Dry Metric Tons (mdmt) of treated sewage sludge or biosolids

 40 CFR Part 503.14 requires that biosolids must be applied to land at the appropriate agronomic rate which is the sludge application rate designed to provide the amount of nitrogen needed by the crop or vegetation grown on the land.
 Agronomic rate is dependent on crop type, geographic location, and soil characteristics.
 Assistance in designing the agronomic rate should be obtained from a knowledgeable person, such as the local extension agent or the soil testing department at the Land Grant University in each state.